oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

   This can significantly speedup connection creation for EJB and JMS clients.
   See [Configuring WebLogic Server affinity load balancing algorithms](#configuring-weblogic-server-affinity-load-balancing-algorithms).

+- You may need to use the [RJVM forwarding](#rjvm-forwarding) feature to support external WebLogic JTA access.

 If a WebLogic EJB or JMS resource is hosted outside of a Kubernetes cluster, and the EJB or JMS applications that call the resource are located within the cluster, then: